Formula to Calculate PV of an Annuity

 Relevance and Uses

-The formula is quite important not only in calculating the retirement options but this can also be used for cash outflows in case of capital budgeting, where there could be an example of rent or periodic interest paid which are mostly static hence those can be discounted back by using this annuity formula.
-Also, one has to be cautious while using the formula as one needs to determine if the payments are made at the beginning of the period or at the end of the period as same can affect the values of cash flows due to compounding effects.
+The formula is quite important not only in calculating the retirement options, but this can also be used for cash outflows in case of capital budgetingCapital BudgetingCapital budgeting is the planning process for the long-term investment that determines whether the projects are fruitful for the business and will provide the required returns in the future years or not.
+It is essential because capital expenditure requires a considerable amount of funds., where there could be an example of rent or periodic interest paid, which are mostly static; hence those can be discounted back by using this annuity formula.
+Also, one has to be cautious while using the formula as one needs to determine if the payments are made at the beginning of the period or at the end of the period, as the same can affect the values of cash flows due to compounding effects.

 - Present Value vs Future Value – Compare